luke185/CP3407_MyClean/user_stories/secure_online_payments.md

 - Payment services generally provide high quality APIs.

 ### + Dependencies

 - Will need to have booking system functional before this feature can be added

 ## Tasks
 >   V1: Week / Chapter 3
+### + TODO (Pre-velocity)
+>   V1: Week / Chapter 4
+1. Register with payment services provider and generate required API information (0.5 Days)
+2. Build payment interface (1 Day)
+3. Implement logic to calculate and store booking price in booking database records (1.5 Days)
+4. Link payment interface with bookings in database to retrieve prices for payment (0.5 Days)
+5. Retrieve payment confirmation information from API to update booking payment status in database (0.5 Days)
 ### + TODO
 >   V1: Week / Chapter 4
-1. Register with payment services provider and generate required API information (0.5 day)
+1. Register with payment services provider and generate required API information (0.5 Days)
-2. Build payment interface (1 day)
+2. Build payment interface (1.5 Days)
-3. Implement logic to calculate and store booking price in booking database records (1.5 days)
+3. Implement logic to calculate and store booking price in booking database records (2 Days)
-4. Link payment interface with bookings in database to retrieve prices for payment (0.5 days)
+4. Link payment interface with bookings in database to retrieve prices for payment (0.5 Days)
-5. Retrieve payment confirmation information from API to update booking payment status in database (0.5 days)
+5. Retrieve payment confirmation information from API to update booking payment status in database (0.5 Days)
 ### + IN PROGRESS
 >   V1: Week / Chapter 4
 1. Register with payment services provider and generate required API information (18/03/2025)